 User Scenarios

-The account/application status terms apply to a user's setup and account management.
-You can view examples of these instances in the sections below:
+The account/application status terms describe a user's setup and account management.
+Click each tab below to view examples.

 User Created in an Application